-Laura B. Luchies, Redeemer University College, Ancaster, Ontario, Canada; Jennifer Wieselquist, AFFILIATION; Caryl E. Rusbult, Vrije Universiteit Amsterdam, Amsterdam, the Netherlands; Madoka Kumashiro, Goldsmiths, University of London, London, England; Paul W. Eastwick, University of Texas at Austin; Michael K. Coolsen, Shippensburg University; Eli J. Finkel, Northwestern University.
+Laura B. Luchies, Department of Psychology, Redeemer University College, Ancaster, Ontario, Canada; Jennifer Wieselquist, Newmarket, New Hampshire; Caryl E. Rusbult, Department of Social Psychology, Vrije Universiteit Amsterdam, Amsterdam, the Netherlands; Madoka Kumashiro, Department of Psychology, Goldsmiths, University of London, London, England; Paul W. Eastwick, Department of Human Development and Family Sciences, University of Texas at Austin; Michael K. Coolsen, Department of Management and Marketing, Shippensburg University; Eli J. Finkel, Department of Psychology, Northwestern University.

-This research was supported by National Science Foundation Grant 9023817 to Caryl E. Rusbult and by National Science Foundation Grant 719780, the Netherlands Organization for Scientific Research Grant 040-
+This research was supported by National Science Foundation Grant 9023817 to Caryl E. Rusbult and by National Science Foundation Grant 719780, the Netherlands Organization for Scientific Research Grant

-11-020, and a grant from the Northwestern University Research Grants Committee, all to Eli J. Finkel.
+040-11-020, and a grant from the Northwestern University Research Grants Committee, all to Eli J. Finkel.
 Any opinions and conclusions are those of the authors and do not necessarily reflect the views of the funding agencies.